'General Hospital' Summer Spoilers: Michael Steps Up, Drew Gets Answers, & Liz's Wedding To Franco Draws Near

 — General Hospital (@GeneralHospital) June 5, 2018

 SheKnows Soaps hints that Diane’s plan with Carly’s plea may not go as planned and this will lead to a fair amount of time apart for Carly and Sonny.
-There’s more to come from Mike in revealing what he knows about the Croton situation and Soap Central teases some General Hospital spoilers revealing that Ava’s dark side will come back to the forefront again.
+There’s more to come from Mike in revealing what he knows about the Croton situation, and Soap Central teases some General Hospital spoilers revealing that Ava’s dark side will come back to the forefront again.

 Nelle will continue to think she’s set for life now that she’s managed to get Carly in trouble.
 However, General Hospital spoilers indicate that she’ll soon find herself facing new problems and these may come thanks to Michael.
-Jason and Michael will apparently be working together to take care of this situation and fans are anxious for Nelle to get exposed and taken down.
+Jason and Michael will apparently be working together to take care of this situation, and fans are anxious for Nelle to get exposed and taken down.

 Conflicted doesn't even begin to describe how Michael is feeling.
 And today, it gets even more complicated. #GH is brand-new and STARTS NOW on ABC! pic.twitter.com/66KnMorY3Q